Mark 7

 - Isaiah 29:13this people draw near me with their mouth, and with their lips do honour me, but have removed their heart far from me.The prophecy Jesus quotes in verses 6-7 - worship of the lips while the heart is far off.

 - 1 Samuel 16:7man looketh on the outward appearance, but the LORD looketh on the heart.Why the washing of hands cannot reach the real problem (vv.
-6, 15) - God weighs the heart, not the surface.
+6, 15) - God weighs the heart.

-- John 4:24God is a Spirit: and they that worship him must worship him in spirit and in truth.The worship that answers the emptiness of verse 7 - from the heart, not merely the lips.
+- John 4:24God is a Spirit: and they that worship him must worship him in spirit and in truth.The worship that answers the emptiness of verse 7 - worship from the heart, in spirit and truth.

 - Matthew 23:23ye pay tithe of mint and anise and cummin, and have omitted the weightier matters of the law, judgment, mercy, and faith.The same fault as the Corban evasion of verses 11-13 - scrupulous in small forms, careless of the command of God.